 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-About 94 percent of the population has access to an immediately available, running drinking water supply.
-At least via springs and wells at a distance of no more than 30 minutes or supplied water, 99% of the population is supplied with largely clean drinking water.
+About 86 percent of the population has access to an immediately available, running drinking water supply.
+At least via springs and wells within a maximum distance of 30 minutes or supplied water, 99 peprcent of the population is supplied with largely clean drinking water.
 The population is thus better served than average.
-In a global comparison, only about 71% of the population has direct access to tested and always available drinking water.
-Within the European Union, this share is 97%.
-Only in a few countries does the proportion fall below 10%.
+In a global comparison, only about 74 percent of the population has direct access to tested and always available drinking water.
+Within the European Union, this share is 98 percent.
+Only in a few countries does the proportion fall below 10 percent.